AC

-BPC-157 (Body Protection Compound-157) is a synthetic 15-amino acid peptide derived from a protein found in human gastric juice.
-It is one of the most extensively researched peptides for tissue healing, with preclinical studies demonstrating significant acceleration of tendon, ligament, muscle, and nerve repair.
-Its primary mechanism is angiogenesis — the formation of new blood vessels in injured tissue — which directly addresses the reason tendons and ligaments heal so slowly: poor blood supply.
+BPC-157 (Body Protection Compound-157) is a synthetic peptide derived from a protein found in human gastric juice.
+It is one of the more extensively researched peptides for tissue healing, with preclinical studies suggesting it may support repair of tendon, ligament, muscle, and nerve tissue.
+Its primary studied mechanism is angiogenesis — the formation of new blood vessels in injured tissue — which targets the reason tendons and ligaments heal so slowly: poor blood supply.
+BPC-157 is not FDA-approved and is available only through a licensed prescriber.

 🥊